JohnKearney1/Passiv-CLI/README.md

 # [Passiv X](https://johnkearney1.github.io/Passiv-X/)

+**NOTICE:** THIS PACKAGE IS VERY OUTDATED, IT WAS BUGGY TO BEGIN WITH, IT'S PROBABLY WORSE NOW!

 ## Abstract

 Passiv-X is a python implementation of a grid-style trading framework for algorithm generation, analysis, and market making.